Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-10.md

 3. Which of the following are features of Amazon CloudWatch Logs?
 (Select TWO)
     - A. Summaries by Amazon Simple Notification Service (Amazon SNS).
     - B. Free Amazon Elasticsearch Service analytics.
+      [Integration with Amazon OpenSearch Service (formerly Elasticsearch) is possible, but it’s not free. ]
     - C. Provided at no charge.
+      [CloudWatch Logs is not free]
     - D. Real-time monitoring.
     - E. Adjustable retention.